Stackclash/5e-vault/5. Mechanics/Items/Rod Of Lordly Might.md

 You can press one of the rod's six buttons as a bonus action.
 A button's effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form.

-If you press button 1, the rod becomes a flame tongue as a fiery blade sprouts from the end opposite the rod's flanged head (you choose the type of sword).
+If you press button 1, the rod becomes a [[5.
+Mechanics/Items/Flame Tongue.md\|flame tongue]] as a fiery blade sprouts from the end opposite the rod's flanged head (you choose the type of sword).

 If you press button 2, the rod's flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.